hadware/pygamma-paper/paper.md

 # Introduction

+In the last decades, it became easier to collect large audio recordings in naturalistic conditions and large corpora of text from the Internet.
+This broadens the scope of questions that can be addressed regarding speech and language.

-A great part of the current efforts in Linguistic Studies and automated speech processing algorithms goes into recording audio corpora that are ever bigger in size and ever more diverse in origins.
-However, an audio corpus is close to useless for many applications if it hasn't been painstakingly annotated by human annotators to produce a reference annotation, that reliably indicates events contained in the audio track (be it speech [@ami-corpus], baby noises [@child-babble-corpus], animal vocalizations [@birds-sounds-corpus], or even just plain noises [@musan]).
-Moreover, indicating _when_ something happens in the audio is half of the work: in many cases, it's also important for the human annotator to indicate _what_ is the nature of the event.
+Scientist need to challenge their hypotheses and quantify the observed phenomenons on speech and language; that is why scientists add different layers of annotations.
+Some type of human intervention is used to reliably describe events contained in the corpus's content (ex: wikipedia articles, conversations, child babbling, animal vocalizations, or even just  environmental sounds).
+These events can either be tagged at a particular point in time, or over a stretch of time.
+Moreover, indicating _when_ something happens in one of the corpus's file is only part of the annotation work: in many cases, it's also important for the human annotator to indicate _what_ is the nature of the event.
 Indeed, many annotations are either categorical, or - in the case of speech - precise transcriptions [@chat-childes-book] of the recorded speech.
-However, human annotators are suceptible to biases and errors, which raises the obvious question of the consistency and the reproducibility of their annotations.
-For these reasons, small parts of a corpus are usually annoted several times by different annotators, to assess the _agreement_ between annotators, and thus establish a numerical measure of the difficulty of annotating this corpus.
+However, annotators - as skillful as they may be -  are susceptible to their own interpretations of the corpus's actual content, which raises the relevant question of their annotation's validity or the annotations task's intrinsic difficulty.
+An objective measure of the agreement (and subsequent disagreement) between annotators is thus desirable.
+To that end, small parts of a corpus are annotated several times by different annotators, to unitize and categories events it contains.
+Note that this problematic is also applicable in a setup where one, some or all annotators might be computer programs.

-Consequently, the Gamma ($\gamma$) Inter-Annotator Agreement Measure was proposed by [@gamma-paper].
-This statistical measure combines both of the common agreement paradigms : unitizing (_where_ are the annotations) and categorization (_what_ are the annotations).
+The Gamma ($\gamma$) Inter-Annotator Agreement Measure was proposed by [@gamma-paper] as a way to solve shortcomings of other pre-existing measures concerning segmentation, unitizing, categorization, weighted categorization and the support for any number of annotators, all the while providing a chance-corrected value.
+Measures, such as the $\kappa$ [@kappa-paper] or Krippendorff's $\alpha$'s [@alpha-paper],  have existed for some time to deal with these issues, but never could address all of them at once.
+A detailed comparison between metrics is available in [@gamma-paper].

-The authors of [@gamma-paper] [provided a Java freeware](https://gamma.greyc.fr/) (and thus closed-source) GUI implementation.
+The authors of [@gamma-paper] [provided a Java freeware](https://gamma.greyc.fr/) GUI implementation.
 However, a lot of the work in either automated speech processing or linguistics today is done using Python or shell scripts.
 For this reason, we thought it would greatly benefit both communities if we could provide them with a fully open-source Python implementation of the original algorithm.

 # The pygamma-agreement Package

-The `pygamma-agreement` package provides users with two ways to compute (in Python) the $\gamma$-agreement for a corpus.
-The first one is to use the simple Python API.
+The `pygamma-agreement` package provides users with two ways to compute the $\gamma$-agreement for a corpus of annotations.
+The first one is to use the package's Python API.

 ```python
 import pygamma_agreement as pa